Market Access for Pharmaceutical Products – trends and challenges

 Integrated competencies on how to demonstrate product value.

-The compulsory syllabus comprises a collection of review papers, textbook chapters and case studies corresponding to approximately 500 pages (extra 200 pages self-selected literature for the optional term paper).
+The compulsory syllabus comprises a collection of scientific articles, review papers and case studies corresponding to approximately 500 pages (extra 200 pages self-selected literature for the optional term paper).

-The course is for professionals working in the field of pharmaceuticals.
-It is intended as continuing professional development for professionals in the pharmaceutical industry, particularly in regulatory affairs, medical affairs and sales and marketing, including decision-makers and administrators in the public and private sectors.
+The course is designed as continuing professional development for professionals in the pharmaceutical industry, particularly in regulatory affairs, medical affairs and sales and marketing, including decision-makers and administrators in the public and private sectors.
 The course offers an excellent introduction for those less familiar with market access and will provide a deeper understanding for those with experience within administration and marketing.
-Please note, however, that the course is not an advanced course for market access specialists.
+Please note, the course is not an advanced course for market access specialists.

 Applicants must meet the following criteria: